JohnKendrick/PDielec/docs/_sources/CrystalRaman.rst.txt

 it is present.
 ABINIT, CASTEP and CRYSTAL report the *d*-tensor (:math:`\tensorbf{d} = \tfrac{1}{2}\tensorbs{\chi}^{(2)}`); PDielec stores :math:`\tensorbs{\chi}^{(2)} = 2\tensorbf{d}` internally after converting the
-reported pm/V values to the same Angstrom-based convention used by the reader :math:`R_\epsilon` Raman tensors.
+reported pm/V values to the same Å based convention used by the reader :math:`R_\epsilon` Raman tensors.

 *CASTEP* writes a 3×6 Voigt-format block labelled